toine512/twemoji-bitmaps/README.md

 # Bitmap renders of Twemoji

-Automated renders of [Twemoji](https://github.com/jdecked/twemoji) SVG sources using GitHub Actions.
+Automated PNG renders of [Twemoji](https://github.com/jdecked/twemoji) SVG sources powered by GitHub Actions. \
+Twemoji repository is checked for a new release every day at 11:00 UTC.

 ## Available renders
 ### Downloads